 - *If using evaporated milk, mix 1/2 cup evaporated milk with 1/2 cup of water.

-In a bowl, crack in eggs, add salt and sugar, beat till well combined then mix in the milk.
+Crack eggs into a bowl, add salt and sugar, beat till well combined.

 Serve with the suggested toppings or combination of toppings.

 I served the sweet french toast with syrup, sliced bananas and chopped pistachio nuts.

 The savoury french toast was served with coleslaw and ketchup.

 Do you have any comments, questions or suggestions, please leave a comment below.

 Subscribe to the blog for instant notifications of new recipes.

 Please share this recipe using the share buttons.